Control-Oriented Deep Space Communications For Unmanned Space Exploration: Comparisons With Two Communication-Oriented Schemes

 \subsection{Communication-Oriented Power Allocation}

-From the perspective of communication, the sum rate and the min rate are two important metrics that reflect the system efficiency and fairness, respectively.
-The corresponding schemes are given by
+If we solely chase the optimum of communication, the data rate is a key metric that reflects the communication efficiency.
+The max-sum rate scheme and max-min rate scheme are two classical communication-oriented schemes.
+For the considered setting, the corresponding optimization problems are given by

-As stated in {\bf{Theorem 1}}, the cycle rate $R(p_k)$ is not necessarily concave to the transmit power.
-This indicates (PA) and (PB) are both non-convex.
-To address this obstacle, we employ the first-order Taylor expansion to linearize the nonconvex term in the cycle rate, i.e., $ \sqrt{V(p_k)}$.
-Considering a fixed point $\hat{p}_k$, the Taylor expansion expression is given by
+As stated in {\bf{Theorem 1}}, the cycle rate $R(p_k)$ is not necessarily concave with respect to the transmit power.
+This indicates that (PA) and (PB) are both non-convex.
+To address this obstacle, we employ Taylor expansion to linearize the nonconvex term of the cycle rate, i.e., $\sqrt{V(p_k)}$.
+The first-order Taylor expansion at the given point $\hat{p}_k$ is given by

 where